affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 We have just signed up for the [Supabase.io](https://github.com/supabase/supabase) public alpha!

+- Please note that you need to write a nextJS CRUD reoute for each resource:
+"All code in this repo was written by me so yes the routes are from me, and yes, for each resource you need to write CRUD routes" -Fruty

 - we use a nginx load-balancer in front of the dev server, so that we can easily route API calls to the back docker container, without messing with front dev server parameters.